dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 In the second group we gathered the *When* statements that can create new objects and assign values to them.

  The "create" statements can ***generate random numbers*** (or arrays thereof), with different parameters.

  The "set" statements allow you to ***create an object and assign a value to it***.

- The "create the cbor of" statement allows you ***render an object to CBOR***.
-The statement also has a counterpart to render to JSON: "create the json of".
+ The "create the json of" statement allows you ***render an object to a JSON string***, which at the end can be printed as a string and is internal to the main JSON output returned by Zencode: it is a JSON string inside a JSON dictionary value.

  A special case is the stament "create key", which we see in two flavours, one ***creates a key from a random seed***, one ***from a known seed***.